 This revolution was sparked by Penumbra, a first-person PC exclusive episodic horror game released by Frictional Games in 2007 and 2008, and it is currently within our lists of top ten horror games of all time (where it’s top 3) and top ten best stories of all time.
 It was the first game from Frictional Games, who later brought us Amnesia: The Dark Descent and SOMA (and no, they did NOT develop Amnesia: A Machine for Pigs).
 But Penumbra didn’t directly cause this surge of new horror games, it indirectly sparked it.
 The game that directly resulted in the rebirth of horror video games was Amnesia: The Dark Descent, which uses the same formula as Penumbra.

 In this article we’re going to review Penumbra in its entirety.
 That includes Penumbra: Overture (2007), Penumbra: Black Plague (2008), and Penumbra: Requiem (2008).
 We’re going to look at what makes this game so special, why its formula is what revived the genre, and why Amnesia: The Dark Descent was the one that directly sparked this revolution instead of Penumbra.
 We’re also going to score Penumbra relative to how we would have scored it in 2007-2008, although really the only score that is affected is Audio & Visuals since we have new graphics standards today, but not even audio standards since we have always maintained high voice acting standards for what we consider perfect, not to mention sound effects are generally less advanced in gaming today.

 So without further ado, move on to the next page to start reading our in-depth analysis of Penumbra.

-Overture, the first episode as the name implies, is about 4 hours long, as is Black Plague.
+Overture, the first episode as the name implies, is no more than 4 hours long, as is Black Plague.
 Requiem is actually longer at 6-8 hours despite being merely an expansion, and a totally unnecessary one as you’ll soon find out if you haven’t played it already.